imperugo/StackExchange.Redis.Extensions/README.md

 - [**MessagePack CLI**](https://github.com/msgpack/msgpack-cli) - serialization/deserialization for CLI.
 - [**Newtonsoft**](https://github.com/JamesNK/Newtonsoft.Json) - Uses Json.Net to serialize a class without `SerializableAttribute`.
 - [**Protocol Buffers**](https://developers.google.com/protocol-buffers/) Fastest overall serializer which also happens to produce the smallest output.
 Developed by Google.
 Using [protobuf-net](https://github.com/mgravell/protobuf-net) implementation.
+- [**Binary formatter**](https://developers.google.com/protocol-buffers/) Serializing using the classi Binary Formatter that comes out of the box with the .NET Framework.

 ## How can I store an object into Redis?